 3D RRT multi-tree model

-The second example is a generalization of Steiner's problem (for more details of this procedure and sample software see the author's VORTAL web page).
+The second example is a generalization of Steiner's problem.
 The objective is to connect the three corner points with the shortest path in the plane avoiding the obstacles (shown as green rectangles) by a specified minimum distance.
 A directionally correlated random tree (see further CRWs) was grown from each corner simultaneously until a feasible path connecting all three nodes was identified (black line).
 This was then optimized further by variational methods (effectively a form of string tightening process to remove the wiggles in the path as much as possible) resulting in the final optimized (local optimum) path.

 VORTAL model using random trees to solve an optimization problem